martinkoster/actionfx/actionfx-core/README.md

 `uncaughtExceptionHandler(final UncaughtExceptionHandler uncaughtExceptionHandler)` | Configures an exception handler for uncaught exceptions.
 `locale(final Locale locale)` | Configures a `java.util.Locale` for internationalization.
 The locale itself is wrapped into an `ObservableValue<Locale>`
 `observableLocale(final ObservableValue<Locale> observableLocale)` | Configures an `javafx.beans.value.ObservableValue` that holds a proper `java.util.Locale` for internationalization.
+`controllerExtension(final Consumer<Object>... extensions)`  | Registers custom controller extensions instances implemented by the user.
+Controller extensions are applied to the controller after instantiation, after dependency injection, but before methods annotated with `@PostConstruct` are invoked.
+As mandated by the design philosophy, this builder method accepts a generic `Consumer` instance, where it is up to the developer to decide what to do with the controller instance.
+In case you are interested in doing something with a field, you can derive your implementation from [AbstractAnnotatedFieldControllerExtension](src/main/java/com/github/actionfx/core/container/extension/AbstractAnnotatedFieldControllerExtension.java).
+For extending methods, you can derive your implementation from [AbstractAnnotatedMethodControllerExtension](src/main/java/com/github/actionfx/core/container/extension/AbstractAnnotatedMethodControllerExtension.java).
+`controllerExtension(final Class<? extends Consumer<Object>>... extensionClasses)` | Same as `controllerExtension(final Consumer<Object>... extensions)`, but the extension classes are instantiated by ActionFX.
+It is expected that these extension implementations have a default no-argument constructor.

 Once the ActionFX instance is setup with all configuration parameters, it is required to scan for components / controllers with